Maddie Mystery Tour

 Maddie has come so far behaviorally, since I adopted her.
 She was quite terrified of men, especially of big (6’6”+) men with facial hair who spoke Spanish.
 Really specific, I know, and a real impediment to peaceful living in Southern California.
 That first year with me, if she encountered any man fitting that description she would shake, hide behind me and pee herself from sheer terror.
 We worked with a great trainer and she gained confidence and grew calmer in general.
 With confidence came a fighting spirit.
 The second year with me, if she encountered her burly Hispanic hirsute nemesis she would bark and snarl and lunge and nip at him.
 We worked with a great trainer some more and she still wants to rip apart any man that fits the bill.
 Some things are beaten into you and they stick.

 I was a bit worried when her first dog walker showed up and it was a tall Black man with a mustache.
-Luckily, Glenn Bolton of We Love Dogs LA is such an outstanding human being that Maddie loves him to bits.
+Luckily, Glenn Bolton is such an outstanding human being that Maddie loves him to bits.
 Walking with Glenn each day was the thing that eased her reaction to men and gave her some fun spunk.

 Maddie’s Family Tree